Stepsize/tutorials/apis_sdks/communications/slack_py.md

 With the [Slack API](https://api.slack.com/), you can create custom integrations for your own team or apps that you make available to the public.
 In any case, you need to start by building a custom integration, and if you want to turn it into an app, submit it to Slack to be reviewed and approved.

+Here's what you can do with the API:
+- Send data into Slack in real-time with [Incoming Webhooks](#inc_hook)
+- Allow users to interact with external services directly from Slack with Slash Commands
+- Get data out of Slack in real-time with Outgoing Webhooks
+- Interact with Slack in more complex ways with the Web API (e.g. manipulate channels, files, etc.)
+- Create bot users with the Real Time Messaging API

 This tutorial provides an overview of the API and code snippets for Python using:
 - [`requests`](http://docs.python-requests.org/en/master/)
 - [`flask`](http://flask.pocoo.org/)